nnworkspace/elan/60-tests/README.md

 This is not a collection of unit tests or framework-level test suites.
 It is an **evidence layer**.

+These artefacts are designed to be both **human-readable** and **increasingly machine-executable**, allowing assurance to evolve from governed intent toward automation without losing traceability.

 ## Purpose

 In complex institutional systems, correctness is not established by isolated component tests alone.